Askay35/Quadify/README.md

   quadify.exe <input file path> <output file extension(.png or .jpg)>

-  You can change repeat count by UP and DOWN arrow-buttons.
+  You can change repeat count by UP and DOWN arrow buttons and minimum size of quad by LEFT and RIGHT arrow buttons.
-  To save image click SPACE.
+  To save image - click SPACE.
+  To show/hide borders - click B.